A Walking Song: Context

 That none have seen but we alone.

 Frodo's uncle Bilbo Baggins, who had adopted him, had made up the words "to a tune that was as old as the hills, and taught it to Frodo as they walked in the lanes of the Water-valley and talked about Adventure".
 After the song ends, the hobbits encounter a Black Rider for the second time.

 A different walking song, "The Road Goes Ever On", appears in different versions in The Hobbit, in two places in The Fellowship of the Ring – the first two by Bilbo, the third instance spoken by Frodo, alongside "A Walking Song"; and again in The Return of the King, where again it is voiced by Bilbo.

 "A Walking Song" is mirrored at the end of the novel, in the chapter "The Grey Havens".
 Frodo sings part of the song with slightly changed words, as he is leaving for the Undying Lands.

 Interpretation

-The road in A Walking Song has been seen as a metaphor for destiny and experience for both Bilbo and Frodo that begins at their home Bag End.
-According to Shippey, the name Bag End is a direct translation of French cul-de-sac meaning a dead end or a road with only one outlet.
+The road in A Walking Song has been seen as a metaphor for destiny and experience for both Bilbo and Frodo that begins at their home, Bag End.
+According to Tom Shippey, the name Bag End is a direct translation of French cul-de-sac meaning a dead end or a road with only one outlet.
 The journeys of Bilbo and Frodo have been interpreted as such a confined road as they both start and end their respective adventures in Bag End.
-According to Don D. Elgin, A Walking Song is "a song about the roads that go ever on until they return to at last to the familiar things they have always known."
+According to Don D. Elgin, A Walking Song is "a song about the roads that go ever on until they return at last to the familiar things they have always known."

+The Old Straight Road allows the Elves to sail from Middle-earth to Valinor.
+Frodo is one of the few mortals allowed to take that road.